savannaholson/EntJavaIndividualProject/WeeklyProgressJournal.md

  	- This is still not working.
 My work on this seems to have messed up the server.xml file so badly that I can't even open any of my openshift applications.
 I am still trying to fix this
  - set up servlet and jsp for using rest service (1 hour)
  	- Total: 10 hours

+###Week 15
+ - Implemented Bookworms web service (4 hours)
+ - Worked on deploying database to openshift (6 hours)
+ - Fixed some relative paths for openshift (1 hour)
+ - Wrote javadoc on all methods (3 hours)
+ 	- Total: 14 hours

 ##More Weeks Coming Soon!